-Secondary students, and teens especially, are confronted with many different opportunities and responsibilities that can be difficult to juggle.
+Secondary students, especially teens, are confronted with many different opportunities and responsibilities that can be difficult to juggle.
 Being a source of motivation and a positive influence on their motivation to remain physically active throughout their lives can be a valuable part of your role as a PE educator.

 3 Ways to Motivate Students to Form Lifelong Healthy Habits:

 Serving as a role model for your students offers them a positive image to reference when they are prioritizing their health.
-These three motivation tactics are just a few of many different ways that you may be able to positively influence students’ habits and lifestyle down the road.
+These three motivation tactics are just a few of the many different ways you can positively influence students’ habits and lifestyles down the road.

 1. Be an Example of Consistency & Enthusiasm:

-DO: Make healthy activity and diet choices, talk about the importance of a consistent and healthy diet with your students.
+DO: Make healthy activity and diet choices, and discuss the importance of a consistent and healthy diet with your students.

-AVOID: Giving excuses for times you slipped up, or complaining about being pressured to make healthy lifestyle choices to your students.
+AVOID: Giving excuses for times you slipped up or complain about being pressured to make healthy lifestyle choices to your students.

 2. Showcase a Wide Variety of Ways to Be Active in Class:

-DO: Encourage students to try new things outside of class and incorporate a range of activities into class time.
+DO: Encourage students to try new things outside class and incorporate various activities into class time.

-AVOID: Sharing opinions or making comments about how some forms of physical activity are “cooler” than others.
+AVOID: Sharing opinions or commenting on how some forms of physical activity are “cooler” than others.

 3. Discuss the Physical & Emotional Benefits of Movement:

-DO: Share positive statistics and experiences that stem from making healthy lifestyle decisions.
+DO: Share positive statistics and experiences stemming from healthy lifestyle decisions.